 My name is Gary Waidson, although most people know me as “Wayland”.
 I’m a photographer, living historian and freelance teacher.
 I’ve always had a passion for wild places, especially in the winter and this site is all about getting out there into some of those places, especially the Arctic Circle and the Great Boreal Forest.
 It’s about living and travelling in comfort in some of the worlds most breathtaking environments.

 There are many places that you might employ some of these skills, from Tundra to Taiga, snowy mountain tops to glacial valleys and this site can never be exhaustive about them all.
-Being British I tend to think in Centigrade when measuring temperatures, so when I refer to the “Sub Zero” environment in these pages, it will of course begin at 0°Centigrade.
+Being British I tend to think in Centigrade when measuring temperatures, so when I refer to the “Sub Zero” environment in these pages, it will of course begin at 0° Centigrade.
 The temperature that water normally starts turning into ice.
-That doesn't mean the fun stops there though, I can assure you that it gets much more fun below 0°Fahrenheit.
+That doesn't mean the fun stops there though, I can assure you that it gets much more interesting below 0° Fahrenheit.

 I hope you will enjoy exploring this site as much as I have enjoyed putting it together and perhaps it will even inspire you to take part in a Sub Zero expedition of your own.